nknorg/nkn-client-js/README.md

 });
 ```

-Send data to other clients:
+Send text message to other clients:

 ```javascript
 client.send(